FctsFxns/schultzen-web/_includes/about/statement.md

 # The Artist Says

-Since over 20 years I have been working in different fields related to art and as an audiovisual artist and performer.
-Many of my projects are developed in broad ranges of collaborations and include the process as part of the desired outcome.
-I work with cinematographic, scenic and graphic elements but my main interest lies in the relations with people.
-Amongst other things I see **error**, **discomfort** and **clumsiness** as great possibilities for change and learning.

-Since three years I investigate on our tired working society and a counterproposal: **doing nothing** as an embodied critique.
-Lately I research on poetry and song as strategic devices.

-My work is made for the one and for all.
-It is more radical than it looks like.
-It asks a lot and over all - listens.
+Christina Schultz (1972) is a transdisciplinary artist, oral performer and linguistic nomad.
+Her preferred art forms are: *the voice*, *scenic interpretation* and *drawings*.
+She develops collaborative projects motivated by the love for people, their desires and their doubts.
+The constructions of her stories are based on the wholeness of error, the knowledge of the stigmatized and the beauty of clumsiness.
+With long term collaborations she explores the possibilities of collectivity through *choir work*, *poetry* and *physical movement* as sources of community knowledge.

-If you'd like to know more, please don't hesitate to write me a card, a letter, a [mail](mailto:contact@christinaschultz.com).

-Do come and see me at my residency at [Piramidón](http://www.piramidon.com/en/), centre d'art contemporary.
+I am based in Barcelona since more then 20 years.
+If you'd like to know more, please don't hesitate to write me a card, a letter, a [mail](mailto:contact@christinaschultz.com) or come and visit me at my residency at [SaTorre](https://www.instagram.com/satorrecaputxes/), minimal space of maximum creativity.